FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 //...
 ```

-During redirect, the `/oauth-callback` route will receive an Authorization Code from FusionAuth as a URL parameter.
-You can see it on the previous error page in the URL bar.
+During the redirect, the `/oauth-callback` route will receive an Authorization Code from FusionAuth.
 It will be something like this (notice the string after `code=`):

 ```
 http://localhost:9000/oauth-callback?code=SSXVv3xkNTKEhnY4XzjUVvRZp7eyhgCuuREAgSeByrw&locale=en&userState=Authenticated
 ```

-This Authorization Code is not sufficient to access user information, for that we will need an `access_token`.
+This Authorization Code is not sufficient to access user information.
+For that we will need an `access_token`.
 To get an `access_token` we will make a post request to `/oauth2/token` endpoint with this Authorization Code.

-When we make that request, we will also need to store this `access_token`.
-We can’t store it in a variable because we need it for future requests.
-We need a secure way that doesn’t expose this `access_token` and prevents malicious activities.

-We will store this `access_token` using the `express-session` middleware, so we need to import `express-session`.
+After we make that request, we need to store the `access_token`.
+We can't store it in an in-memory variable because we need it for future requests.
+We need a secure storage mechanism that doesn't expose it to our Vue client, because that is running a browser which is vulnerable to XSS exploits.
+We will store this `access_token` using the `express-session` middleware; we need to import `express-session`.

 ```javascript
 //...